openjdk/jmc/agent/README.md

 To build the agent you will need a JDK 7 or later.
 To run the agent, a JDK 7 or later will be needed as well.

 ## Building the agent
 To build the agent, simply use maven in the agent folder.
-Since the agent is not ready for prime time yet, it is not built with the rest of the core libraries.

 ```bash
 mvn clean package